eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 - The $$l_2$$ norm: $$P({\bf \beta}) = \|{\bf \beta}\|_2$$

-- Interpolating between the the first two:
+- Interpolating between the the first two options:
   $$P({\bf \beta}) = a \|{\bf \beta}\|_1 + (1-a) \|{\bf \beta}\|_2$$, where $$0 < a < 1$$

 While regularized regression has empirically been found to be more resilient to